xwu/xwu-swift-numerics/floating-point-part-3.md

 ### Type inference

-As discussed previously, literals have no type of their own in Swift.
+As previously discussed, literals have no type of their own in Swift.
 Instead, the type checker attempts to infer the type of a literal expression based on other available information such as explicit type annotations.